freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-styleguide.md

 If your model contains art that varies from instance to instance, use a [decal mesh](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@17.2/manual/understand-decals.html).
 Decals should be used where you would find literal decals or imprints in the real world.
 Examples include spinners, aprons, targets, and bumpers.

-On the right side you see two drop target meshes which their corresponding decal meshes in orange.
+On the right side you see two drop target meshes with their corresponding decal meshes in orange.

 The decal geometry should be in a separate object parented to the main object.
 The UVs of the decal mesh should be laid out in a way that allows its textures to be created with non-specialized image editors.